Breaking down what "I have nothing to wear" actually means for your nervous-system.

 Place your hand on your body.

-Close your eyes and take three unhurried breaths.
+Close your eyes and take three soft breaths.

 Allow your breath to settle your nervous system.
 Notice where you feel open, where you feel contracted, and where you feel indifferent.